Lymphatic Drainage Massage

 How Lymphatic Drainage Massage Works

-During lymphatic drainage massage, your therapist uses light, directional strokes that follow the pathways of your lymph vessels and nodes.
-The touch is usually much lighter than remedial or deep tissue massage.
+During treatment, your therapist uses light directional strokes that follow recognised lymphatic pathways.
+The touch is usually much lighter than remedial massage or deep tissue massage.

 Styles of Lymphatic Massage

-Lymphatic drainage is a technique rather than a single brand of massage.
-At PhysioWorks, your therapist may use:
+Lymphatic drainage is a treatment approach rather than a single brand of massage.
+At PhysioWorks, your therapist may use structured manual lymphatic drainage techniques or other gentle approaches that match your presentation and comfort level.

 What to Expect During a Lymphatic Drainage Massage